TophatSynth/medic_backup/Lecture Notes/Week 3/White Blood Cells.md

 			- Helper
 			- Memory
 - Monocytes (in blood)/macrophages (in tissues)
+	- Monocytes migrate into tissue, turn into macrophages, stay there for long long long time #anki
 	- Scavenger for abnormal debris
 		- Vacuoles contain hydrolases and myeloperoxidase
 	-  Kills mycobacteria, fungi, and intracellular organisms eg listeria